Page updated 22 September 2020

 University of Reading:

 Counselling & Wellbeing Team, first floor of the Carrington Building, Whiteknights Campus.
-The service is open weekdays, except during University closure periods and on Bank Holidays.
+The service is running phone and video appointments only at the moment due to Covid-19.

-0118 378 4216 or email email@example.com if you want to see a counsellor or mental health adviser.
+0118 378 4216 or email email@example.com if you want to speak with a counsellor or mental health adviser.

 Life Tools: talks given by university staff and other professionals throughout the year, that students can attend for free, on topics such as mindfulness, nutrition, exercise, relationships, and coping with stress.
 There is also a Life Tools blog.